thunderrabbit/mankind-project-japan/content/post/2018/08/journey-of-the-heart-23-november-2018.md

 * Notice the consequences of making choices in life.
 * Find your passion and create an intention for the future.

-Only 12 places available https://journey-of-heart-2018.peatix.com/  (password: 23nov)
+Only 12 places available: https://journey-of-heart-2018.peatix.com/  (password: 23nov)